Carpentry (Site) Level 2

 Level 1 Diploma in Carpentry and Joinery.

-If you have not yet gained Level 4 in English and/or Maths, this will form part of your programme.
-For students who have Level 4 in English and Maths you will be enrolled on a community project scheme linked to your carpentry course.
+If you have not yet gained Grade 4 in English and/or Maths, this will form part of your programme.
+For students who have Grade 4 in English and Maths you will be enrolled on a community project scheme linked to your carpentry course.
 Steel toe cap boots are a compulsory requirement.

 • All students have access to our enrichment programme, which includes sport and performing arts as well as other options